A GREAT . . . RÉSUMÉ

 Your resume is first “reviewed” by a software program (OCR) that has been

 instructed to search for specific “key words” that describe the skills, experience,

 education, etc. that the employer is looking for.
 For your resume make it through

 this initial “review,” you need to be sure you have adequately described your skills,

-experience and accomplishments using the KEY WORDS the employer is looking for.
+experience and accomplishments using these KEY WORDS.

 FORMAT is also important.
 When the scanning software does not understand the

 format, it may misread the information or move pieces of information to the bottom